 Gerwyn Samuel, a highly experienced barrister in the field of amputation (as well as spinal/brain injury) claims, of Doughty Street Chambers dealt with the case.
 Another barrister Chris Hough stepped in for Trial as Gerwyn had to deal with an Inquest in another (death) case.
 Compensation claimed was for the loss of John’s leg, past costs of rehousing him, future care and future accommodation costs, with the intention of getting John moved to a private single storey apartment, with a carer, and so he could be reunited with his beloved book collection and looked after for his remaining life expectancy.

-An offer of £80,000 was later increased to £150,000.
+An offer was made and was rejected.
+The offer was later more than doubled.
 This was after an additional statement from John had been served to explain in more detail his position on moving to new accommodation.
-The settlement was reached at the door of the court when the Claimant decided to accept the offer of £150,000 plus costs.
+The settlement was reached at the door of the court when the Claimant decided to accept the offer of a six-figure sum plus costs.

 Upon approving the settlement the Trial Judge, in the London County Court, did the following:

 - He ordered a large interim costs payment while rejecting the Defendant’s argument that costs equivalent to the value of the claim were disproportionate;